 WASHINGTON, D.C.
-(WABC) -- President Biden and First lady Jill Biden are set to travel to Puerto Rico Monday to survey damage from Hurricane Fiona.
+(WABC) -- President Biden and First lady Jill Biden traveled to Puerto Rico Monday to survey damage from Hurricane Fiona.

 Hurricane Fiona slammed into Puerto Rico's southwest region as a Category 1 storm Sept.
 18.

-Gov. Pedro Pierluisi said crews were working swiftly to restore essential services but stressed that he was not satisfied that more than 270,000 clients out of 1.47 million were without power and more than 100,000 clients out of 1.2 million without water service.
+Gov. Pedro Pierluisi said crews were working swiftly to restore essential services but stressed that he was not satisfied that weeks later so many were without power and water.

 The situation has angered and exasperated many who already were affected by power outages blamed on Hurricane Maria, a Category 4 storm that razed the island's power grid in September 2017.

-Biden also plans to visit Florida on Wednesday.
+Biden also plans to visit Florida on Wednesday in the wake of Hurricane Ian.